UsabilityEngineering/ux-portfolio-szserrano/UX_Journal_1.md

 In the middle of February, I picked up a job as a milk tea barista at a shop called Tpumps.
 They gave me the rundown of how to make the drinks and what how to operate some of the machinery that was there.
 On the first day, I was taught how to "ice" drinks, which is a term used to describe the process of shaking the hot teas mixed with the flavors and sugars within a shaker filled with ice to cool it down.
 Now some days there are long lines with people who order multiple drinks, making it difficult to ice more than two drinks at a time.
-So then I was introduced to the milk tea shaker machine that the staff uses when the line gets hectic.
+Eventually, I was introduced to the milk tea shaker machine that the staff uses when the line gets hectic.
 Below are a couple of images of the machine:

 ![Bubble Tea Shaker Holding Shaker Cups](bubble-tea-shaker.jpg)